okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/federated-claims/main/index.md

 ### Expression Language and entitlements

-The integration of entitlements into [Expression Language in Identity Engine](/docs/reference/okta-expression-language-in-identity-engine/) is on the `appuser` and the `user` contexts.
+The integration of entitlements into [Expression Language in Identity Engine](/docs/reference/okta-expression-language-in-identity-engine/) is on the `appuser` context.
 When you [configure an entitlement claim for an app](#configure-an-entitlement-claim-for-the-app), the expression states which entitlement the SP should evaluate for the principal and the app.

-#### appuser entitlement example

 If the `externalValue` of an entitlement property is `permission`, then your EL expression would be `appuser.entitlement.permission`, because `entitlement.externalValue == permission`.
 At evaluation time, the results of the expression are the entitlement values that the principal has been granted for the entitlement referenced in the expression.